wavefrontHQ/docs/pages/doc/csp_migration.md

 ### How to Replace an Operations for Applications API Token with a VMware Cloud Services Access Token?

-It's recommended to use Operations for Applications API tokens only for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) until we update them to authenticate with VMware Cloud services access tokens.
+It's recommended to use Operations for Applications API tokens only for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens).
+We will update these integrations to authenticate with VMware Cloud services access tokens in a future release.

 For all other cases, you should incrementally replace your Operations for Applications API tokens with the more secure VMware Cloud services access tokens.